zwierski/croquemADAme-datastory/index.md

 We are very pleased to hear that everything is working out for the best with your youtube channel, and very proud to see that our work has an impact in the real world!
 A buzz like this is absolutely a great way to kickstart a longer YouTube career, so congratulations!

 We'll leave you with a final tip!
-One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successful and not so successful content creators.
+One of the findings we came up with in our analysis was that the frequency with which a youtuber posts is different between successful and quieter content creators.

 {% include boxplot_week_freq.html %}

-Over 50% of buzzing channels post more than one video per week (the median is 1.4), as for the quiet ones the median is 0.5 meaning there are even weeks with no new videos.

-Keeping up with your audience and consistently sharing content proves to be a great way to ensure long term success as your viewers will connect to you and your content in a more meaningful way.
+Over 50% of buzzing channels post more than one video per week - the median being 1.4.
+On the other hand, the median for the quiet channels, the median is 0.5 (one video posted every two weeks).
+This is a conclusion we expected, as keeping up with your audience and consistently sharing content proves to be a great way to ensure long term success.
+Indeed, your viewers will connect to you and your content in a more meaningful way.

-Having, for example, a well known post schedule is a good way to mantain engagement high and make sure that your base audience always watches your vides since they will be looking forward to that day of the week they know you will post.
+On top of that, having a well known and regular post schedule is a good way to mantain engagement high and make sure that your base audience always watches your videos since they will look forward to the day you post new content.

 # Conclusion